jrpotter/notebook/notes/calculus/index.md

 %%ANKI
 Basic
-What is the central idea of differential calculus?
+What is the central concept of differential calculus?
 Back: The derivative.
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1761422321484-->